TheJacksonLaboratory/crf_slurm_basics/README.md

 ### Running multiple slurm jobs using a master slurm script

-More complicated analyses often involve a series of processing steps, some of which can proceed in parallel, while others can only proceed after preceding steps are completed.
+More complicated analyses often involve a series of processing steps, some of which can proceed in parallel, while others can only proceed after preceding steps have completed.
 Each step may need a different resource allocation and you may want to log results from individual steps separately.
 All this can be accomplished by calling the `sbatch` command from within a 'master' slurm script.
 Here we will call the slurm script `ex2.sh`, which in turn calls `ex1.sh` on each of the example input files several times.
 Some of the `ex1.sh` calls are allowed to proceed in parallel and others are forced to occur sequentially using the `-W` flag to `sbatch`.
 Some of the jobs are launched using pre-defined input file names, while others are launched using a file matching pattern for the input files (so the exact number and names of input files need not be known in advance).
 It is worth noting that resource allocations for `ex2.sh` are independent of the subsequent allocations for the `ex1.sh` invocations.
 So the master script need can use minimal resources even if the jobs it is launching (using `sbatch` or `srun`) require much larger allocations.

 ```
 ## run interactively with current resources using bash: